GSA/centers-of-excellence/press/events.md

 <img src="{{site.baseurl}}/images/ResourcesAdvisorySupportBanner.png" alt="CoE Resources and Advisory Support Banner"></a>

 ## CoE Resources + Advisory Support
-intro: "The CoE collects key findings from our work with more than 25 federal agencies, and are pleased to share with federal IT practitioners."
+The CoE collects key findings from our work with more than 25 federal agencies, and are pleased to share with federal IT practitioners.
+{: .intro}

 These Starter Guides, Models & Templates are available to support federal agencies undergoing technology transformation projects.
 CoE leads host virtual workshops and office hours to offer live support.